tswanson222/modnets/README.md

         are estimated separately from between-subject effects
     -   The other uses a formal multilevel moderated vector autoregressive model with `lmer`
-    -   Only works for continous variables, although exogenous moderators can be binary.
+    -   Only works for continuous variables, although exogenous moderators can be binary.

-Penalized estimators for each of these models are also available, such as the LASSO, ridge regression, elastic net, the (overlapping) group LASSO, and the hierarchical LASSO.
-Hyperparameter selection will be performed automatically based on either the AIC, BIC, EBIC, or cross-validation depending upon user input.
+Additionally, model selection techniques based on penalized regression and iterative resampling are implemented alongside a variety of plotting and data-generating functions.

 ## Installation